Infectious-07/Filtra/README.md

 Potential projects include AI powered educational platforms or teacher-assistant  apps.

 **IDEA 1**
-A Search Engine that only has reliable sources so students dont use any fake news in essays
+/nA Search Engine that only has reliable sources so students dont use any fake news in essays